Wicked, Wicked

-Wicked, Wicked is a 1973 horror-thriller film written and directed by Richard L. Bare and starring David Bailey, Tiffany Bolling and Randolph Roberts.
+Wicked, Wicked is a 1973 American thriller film written, produced and directed by Richard L. Bare and starring David Bailey, Tiffany Bolling and Randolph Roberts.
 It was presented in "Duo-Vision", a gimmick more commonly known as split-screen.

 Plot

 The Grandview is a sprawling Californian hotel with a terrible secret: single blonde visitors who check in don't check out.
-Hotel detective Rick Stewart (David Bailey) begins investigating what's happened to a handful of vanishing guests but he soon becomes personally involved when his brunette ex-wife, Lisa James (Tiffany Bolling), arrives for a singing engagement at the hotel.
+Hotel detective Rick Stewart begins investigating what's happened to a handful of vanishing guests but he soon becomes personally involved when his brunette ex-wife, Lisa James, arrives for a singing engagement at the hotel.
 When Lisa dons a blonde wig for her performance, she finds herself the next target of a psychopathic killer.